aka: Army Of One

 - The Kriegan Army from Lambda.
 Each soldier is trained to take down dozens of enemies by themselves.
 Higher up, their elite Knights of Grabacr are up there at Person of Mass Destruction.

 - In the pilot of Hogan Vs Flair, the card features the "Kevin Nash Burial Gauntlet Match".
-It's pretty much Nash just destroying one guy after another after another with his Jackknife Powerbomb, parodying the way the Real Life Nash would always insist on winning on get his way most of the time.
+It's pretty much Nash just destroying one guy after another after another with his Jackknife Powerbomb, parodying the way the Real Life Nash would always insist on winning (and get his way most of the time.)

 - Worm has quite a few, but the standout example is Contessa, who has singlehandedly delivered a Curb-Stomp Battle to a large group of people in every fight she's been in.

 - As a result of the Mob's total inability to switch out Pokemon, some Mons in Twitch Plays Pokémon tend to fall into this category.
 Pidgeot ("Bird Jesus") from the first run is the primary example, but Feraligatr ("Lazor Gator") and Azumarill ("M4 Moe") also have this status.